Lowest car insurance

 The only way to ensure you’re getting the best deal is to shop around.
 Let AmeriAgency shop around for you.

-The only way to ensure you’re getting the best deal is to shop around.
+The only way to ensure you’re getting the best deal is to shop around, and don’t forget gap coverage.

 Our study also found that 38% of Americans who have car insurance haven’t compared insurance costs in at least three years, if ever.